blue-fish-0/blue-fish-0.github.io/docs/knime_etl.md

-# Project 1: Extract, Transform, Load (ETL) using KNIME and SQL Server
+# Extract, Transform, Load (ETL) using KNIME and SQL Server

+## Summary

 ![](images/project_1_diagram.png){width="1000"}

+!!! abstract ""
+    :fontawesome-solid-triangle-exclamation: **Problem:** The analytics team spent a lot of time cleaning the sales and inventory data that they received in Excel files every day.

+    :material-lightbulb-on-10: **Solution:** I developed an Extract, Transform, Load (ETL) program to extract the data from the Excel files, transform the data, then load the transformed data into SQL Server.

+    :octicons-graph-16: **Results:** The analytics team can simply query data from SQL Server instead of wrangling data from thousands of Excel files.

 ## KNIME
 KNIME is a low-code alternative to a programming language where you can chain “nodes” to create programs.
 A node is like a function in a programming language.